RTechAI/esp32p4-ui-studio/04_FEATURE_STATUS.md

 ### Behaviour

-- Changes the LED runtime state.
+- Changes the runtime LED state.
 - Duplicate states are ignored.
-- Startup initialization does not invoke the runtime API.
+- Startup does not invoke the runtime API.

 ---